Baey/bernard-rl/README.md

-# Template for Isaac Lab Projects
+# Bernard: Bipedal Experimental RL-based Neuromorphic Autonomous Reconfigurable Droid

 ## Overview

-This project/repository serves as a template for building projects or extensions based on Isaac Lab.
-It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.
+This project is developed as part of a master's thesis at AGH University of Krakow.
+It serves as an extension for IsaacLab, implementing the BERNARD bipedal robot and its reinforcement learning environment.
+IsaacLab is an extension of IsaacSim, designed for simulating and training robotic systems.

 **Key Features:**

 - `Isolation` Work outside the core Isaac Lab repository, ensuring that your development efforts remain self-contained.
 - `Flexibility` This template is set up to allow your code to be run as an extension in Omniverse.

-**Keywords:** extension, template, isaaclab
+**Keywords:** extension, bernard, isaaclab, isaacsim

 ## Installation